 - For those seeking more routine care and consultation, many practices are now offering telemedicine visits over the phone or though video conferencing.
 This has been well received by patients, as it gives access to a trusted local provider while avoiding the travel to the visit.

-- For those whose care is best served with an office visit, some practices are still seeing patients in person.
-Remember, Urgent Care services have been consolidated to the Medical Office Building on NMC’s main campus in St. Albans and are available seven days per week.
+- For those whose care is best served with an office visit, many practices are still seeing patients in person.
+Remember, Urgent Care services have been temporarily consolidated to the Medical Office Building on NMC’s main campus in St. Albans and are available seven days per week.
 Again, we have the appropriate personal protective equipment (PPE) and proper protocols in place for patient and staff safety.

 We understand the natural concern that comes with change, particularly within your medical care.
 We appreciate your patience as we adapt our approaches and thank you for continuing to entrust us with your care.
 We look forward to the restoration of full service and wish you the best of health.
 Please continue to be attentive to physical distancing, proper hand washing, and reach out when you need care.